dgfitch/dittohead/src/client/README.md

 ## TODO

-- Should we clean up on user cancel, or leave the files on the server?
-- Do we care that "new" files with colliding names get the name, and the original gets a "~" suffix (if we just use rsync as planned)
-- Do we care that "new" files with old timestamps will get ignored in the current scheme?
+- We don't currently care that "new" files with old timestamps will get ignored in the current scheme.
+Clear out the `last_time` value in `studies.yaml` if you care hard enough about this.
-- Actually use extra contact emails from study metadata so that people who want emails can get notified?
+- We don't use the extra contact emails from study metadata.
+Currently, nobody will get notified about anything and they should just look in their study directory to confirm that *stuff happened*...
-- Should we try to keep mtime equivalent to the source so multiple uploads work normally?
-Multiple uploading is actually not easy for a user to manage anyway, because we track timestamps per-study...

 ## Testing help

-- Like touch in unix for powershell, to force files to latest: `ls | foreach { $_.LastWriteTime = date }`
+- If you want to set file mtime to "now" on windows, like touch in unix, do this in powershell: `ls | foreach { $_.LastWriteTime = date }`

 ## Packaging